stevencurtis/SwiftCoding/ProgrammaticConstraints/README.md

 }
 ```

 which really is OK.
 An alternative is to use an implicitly-inwrapped optional (that is, set up the `UILabel` instance as a property with `var label: UILabel!`.
-Some dislike this approach, but it is functionally identical to the code shown above
+Some dislike this approach, but it is functionally identical to the code shown above.

 ```swift
 class OrdinaryViewController: UIViewController {